-In support of the national socio-economic framework and support of the local communities where the Group carried out its main activities (approximately 94% of the Group returns are realised within Italian territory), the 2019 figures confirm the trend in the triennium, highlighted by a value of purchases20 made by the MARR Group from local suppliers (Italy) amounting to 60% of the total supplies.
+In support of the national socio-economic framework and support of the local communities where the Group carried out its main activities (approximately 93% of the Group returns are realised within Italian territory), the 2020 highlight a value of purchases22 made by the MARR Group from local suppliers (Italy) amounting to 62% of the total supplies, an increase compared to 60% in the previous two years.

-Local suppliers (€ thousand) 2019 2018 2017 Total expenditure for procurement 1,341,699 1,325,825 1,211,291 - of which, from national suppliers 811,339 795,258 725,713 % of the total 60% 60% 60%
+Local suppliers (€ thousand) 2020 2019 2018 Total expenditure for procurement 830,227 1,341,699 l,325,825 - of which, from national suppliers 517,515 811,339 795,258 % of the total 62% 60% 60%

-20 The figure for total procurement expenditure represents the cost for the purchase of merchandise without taking into account connected charges or other purchase adjustments, therefore it does not actually coincide with the cost for the purchase of merchandise indicated in the Explanatory Notes to the MARR Consolidated Financial Statements for the period.
+22 The figure for total procurement expenditure represents the cost for the purchase of merchandise without taking into account connected charges or other purchase adjustments, therefore it does not actually coincide with the cost for the purchase of merchandise indicated in the Explanatory Notes to the MARR Consolidated Financial Statements for the period.